-Chart of ERISA and SBC Requirements
+ERISA and ACA Requirements

-ERISA Requirements SBC Requirement Summary of Material Modification (SMM) Notice of Reduction in Benefits/Services SBC Modifications Must be provided upon any material modification to the plan and any change in the information required to be in the SPD.
+ERISA Requirements ACA Requirements Summary of Material Modification (SMM) Summary of Material Reduction (SMR) SBC Modification When Must be provided upon any material modification to the plan and any change in the information required to be in the SPD.
 Same requirements as SMM, except that expedited requirements apply upon a material reduction in covered benefits or services.
 Must be provided when there is a material modification of plan terms or coverage that is not reflected in the most recently provided SBC.
+Format Must be written in plain language so that the average plan participant can understand (no model notice available).
 Must be written in plain language so that the average plan participant can understand (no model notice available).
-Must be written in plain language so that the average plan participant can understand (no model notice available).
 May be provided through a separate SMM notice or through an updated SBC.
-Must be provided within 210 days of the end of the plan year in which the modification is adopted.
+Timing Must be provided within 210 days of the end of the plan year in which the modification is adopted.
 Must be provided within 60 days after the material reduction in covered benefits or services is adopted.
 Must be provided at least 60 days before the modification becomes effective.
+Coordination Any SMMs that are not yet included in the SPD must be distributed along with the SPD until a revised SPD is distributed.
 Any SMMs that are not yet included in the SPD must be distributed along with the SPD until a revised SPD is distributed.
-Any SMMs that are not yet included in the SPD must be distributed along with the SPD until a revised SPD is distributed.
-Complying with this SBC Modification requirement will satisfy the existing ERISA requirement to provide an SMM or Notice of Reduction in Benefits/Services.
+Complying with this SBC Modification requirement will satisfy the existing ERISA requirement to provide an SMM or SMR.